elastic/apm/specs/agents/logging.md

 Agents SHOULD log all configuration items that do not have default values.
 At the very minimum, agents MUST provide information about following essential configuration items.
-Items denoted as *"Log always* MUST be logged in any case (i.e. having a default value or a custom one).
+Items denoted as *"Log always"* MUST be logged in any case (i.e. having a default value or a custom one).

 | Item | Needs masking | Log Always | Example |
 | - | - | - | - |